Interfaith Youth Circle is a ground-up initiative aimed at planting seeds that foster discourse around faith and beliefs

 Dhaniah Wijaya, Co-Founder | Director

 Dhaniah has worn several hats throughout her career.
 Currently completing a Masters degree in Counselling Psychology in Vancouver, Canada, she has been a teacher in the public school system, as well as a media industry professional as a producer, researcher and scriptwriter, focusing on educational programmes for children as well as faith issues.

 Her keen interest in interfaith work was first sparked when she encountered the book ‘Beyond Tolerance’ by Gustav Niebuhr in 2011.
-As the founder of IYC, she wishes to continue to establish ties between communities that can bond people together in faith and goodness.
+As a founder of IYC, she wishes to continue to establish ties between communities that can bond people together in faith and goodness.
 She is certain that today’s youths will lead the way to that future.

 Haider Amir, Head of Council